Airpes designs are adapted to the needs of every customer in terms of industry, use, space and performance.

 You need a bridge crane but don’t want to or can’t install the rails on pillars?
 Don’t worry, you have the option of installing a suspended bridge crane design: the rails will be suspended in the air and supported by the structure of the building itself.
 It gives a 100% clean working surface below the crane.
 However this bridge crane design allows only to move small loads in low height buildings

-Cons: can’t move heavy loads
+Can’t move heavy loads